navyakk03/Hospital-Operations-Patient-Insights/README.md

 Healthcare organizations require clear visibility into patient flow, length of stay, and cost distribution to improve operational efficiency and resource planning.
 Without consolidated insights, identifying high-cost drivers and patient stay patterns becomes challenging.
 This project addresses these challenges by analyzing hospital patient data and visualizing key operational indicators through an interactive dashboard.

 🛠️ Methodology

-1. Data Cleaning & Preprocessing (Python)
+1.Data Cleaning & Preprocessing (Python)

 Date formatting and validation

 Handling missing and inconsistent values

 Feature preparation such as age group and stay category

-2. Data Analysis (SQL)
+2.Data Analysis (SQL)

 Aggregation of patient counts and costs

 Year-wise and category-wise analysis

 3.Visualization & Reporting (Power BI)

-   KPI cards for total patients, total treatment cost, and average length of stay Interactive slicers for age group and admission year
+KPI cards for total patients, total treatment cost, and average length of stay

+Interactive slicers for age group and admission year

 Charts for trend analysis, cost distribution, and patient segmentation

 🧰 Skills & Tools Used